Case Study: An Abandoned Patient High in the Alpine

 • Use the second SAR team to move the patient to a helicopter landing zone

-• Monitor the patient, encourage her to drink water.
+• Monitor the patient, allow her to drink water.

 Anticipated Problems